Delete or Remove Transactions in Digits

 ### Remove Transactions Before a Certain Date

 * Adjust the connection start date to limit how much history is imported (*recommended*).
-See: [start-date](https://help.digits.com/firms-connections/start-date "mention")
+See: [Change the Start Date for a Connection](/firms-connections/start-date.md)

 * Delete and reconnect the account or connection with a new start date.
-See: [remove-connections](https://help.digits.com/firms-connections/remove-connections "mention")
+See: [Archive and Delete a Connection](/firms-connections/remove-connections.md)

 ### Remove Transactions by Deleting a Connection or Account